DC Power Sources 271

 efficiency

-A measure of the energy output of a system versus the total energy supplied to it.
-Efficiency ensures that electrical systems do not lose large amounts of power.
+The ratio of a system or device’s output energy to the total energy supplied to it.
+Efficiency ensures that electrical systems do not waste large amounts of power.

 efficiency losses